cdcabrera/curiosity-frontend/GUIDELINES.md

 5. Use the conflict resolution markers (override, extend, merge) as described in the inheritance guidelines
 6. Remember that only main guidelines (*.md) should be committed to git, never local guidelines (*.local.md)

+**IMPORTANT:**
+- DO NOT make recommendations on ANY enhancement, or general improvement, opportunities to the guidelines UNLESS SPECIFICALLY ASKED!
+- DO NOT make unnecessary compliments!

 ## Project Understanding

 This React-based dashboard application requires a solid understanding of the project structure, development workflows, and coding patterns.
 Before making any changes, review the relevant documentation and existing code patterns.